Arthur Brittenden: Career

 Upon leaving the Post, Brittenden spent six years at News Chronicle before joining Sunday Express, rising first to chief reporter then foreign editor in 1959.
 Three years later, in the early 1960s, he become Assistant Editor for the north of the Daily Express.
 In 1966, he moved to become Editor of the Daily Mail.
 He held the post until 1971, when the paper merged with the Daily Sketch, and he was replaced by Sketch editor David English.
 Brittenden later moved to News International, and from 1981 to 1987, he served as its Director of Corporate Relations.
-He worked with Larry Lamb and Bernard Shrimsley on bringing The Sun to the UK's highest circulating daily newspaper.
+He worked with Larry Lamb and Bernard Shrimsley on making The Sun the UK's highest circulating daily newspaper.
 Rupert Murdoch, owner of The Sun, would put Brittenden in charge of corporate relations for News International during the Wapping dispute in 1981, before moving him to editorial manager for Times Newspapers until his retirement in 1987.
 After leaving the print industry, he went on to serve as a public relations consultant to Bell Pottinger.